alchemy-swift/alchemy/Docs/5a_DatabaseBasics.md

 ## Querying data

-You can query with raw SQL strings using `Database.runRawQuery`.
+You can query with raw SQL strings using `Database.rawQuery`.
 It supports bindings to protect against SQL injection.

 ```swift
 let email = "josh@withapollo.com"